When you can buy the monthly ticket

 Nine-euro ticket valid for the months of June, July and August – request for extension until December

-In June, July and August, the nine-euro ticket is intended to give consumers the opportunity to travel nationwide in local and regional transport in order to – just like the planned one Tank discount for diesel and petrolthe child bonusthe Energy flat rate and the Hartz IV grant – people inside Germany to relieve due to the increased costs.
+In June, July and August, the nine-euro ticket is intended to give consumers the opportunity to travel nationwide in local and regional transport in order to – just like the planned one Tank discount for diesel and petrolfrom the June 1 comes into effect and at the gas stations for chaos could worry that child bonusthe Energy flat rate and the Hartz IV grant – people inside Germany to relieve due to the increased costs.

 Furthermore, the cheap savings offer should also serve another purpose.
 The 9-euro ticket as a taster offer is intended to motivate convinced drivers to increasingly opt for bus and train as their preferred means of transport.
 With the 9-euro ticket, there is “a unique opportunity to get more people excited about local public transport and climate-friendly rail in the long term,” explained Jörg Sandvoß, head of the responsible railway subsidiary DB Regio.
 To do this, the 9-euro ticket must first be approved by Parliament and then the Bundesrat in the coming week.